North America Drone Services Market Size and Share

 By Operating Range: BVLOS Regulatory Breakthrough Drives Growth

 BVLOS services, growing at 23.65% CAGR, benefited from Part 108 rulemaking, expanded FAA BEYOND test sites, and mature detect-and-avoid sensors.
-Zipline’s 2023 FAA approval set safety precedents that encouraged insurers to revise underwriting guidelines, while Transport Canada’s new certificate-free framework for routine BVLOS reduced administrative overhead for cross-border operators, canada.ca.
-Investors, therefore, funneled capital into fleet expansions designed for regional logistics networks across the North American commercial drone services market
+Zipline’s 2023 FAA approval set safety precedents that encouraged insurers to revise underwriting guidelines, while Transport Canada’s new certificate-free framework for routine BVLOS reduced administrative overhead for cross-border operators.
+Investors, therefore, funneled capital into fleet expansions designed for regional logistics networks across the North American commercial drone services market.

 Geography Analysis

-The United States dominated the North American commercial drone services market size with an 86.51% slice in 2024, supported by the FAA’s structured waiver process, extensive venture funding, and dense enterprise client base.
-Federal test sites in Oklahoma, New York, and North Dakota enabled technology validation, while defense grants under the DIU Blue UAS program accelerated domestic manufacturing scale-up.
+The United States dominates the North American commercial drone services market in 2024, accounting for 86.51% of the market size, supported by the FAA’s structured waiver process, extensive venture funding, and a dense enterprise client base.
+Federal test sites in Oklahoma, New York, and North Dakota facilitated technology validation, while defense grants under the DIU Blue UAS program accelerated the domestic scale-up of manufacturing.
 Congressional oversight of Part 108 BVLOS rulemaking further strengthened investor confidence.

-Canada accounted for most of the remaining revenue and is forecast to increase as Transport Canada’s November 2025 rules simplify BVLOS approvals for 25-150 kg drones.
-Routine line-of-sight flights will no longer need Special Flight Operations Certificates in low-risk airspace, cutting administrative costs and stimulating adoption in resource extraction, utilities, and forestry segments.
+Canada accounted for most of the remaining revenue and is forecast to increase as Transport Canada’s November 2025 rules simplify BVLOS approvals for drones weighing 25-150 kg.
+Routine line-of-sight flights will no longer require Special Flight Operations Certificates in low-risk airspace, reducing administrative costs and promoting adoption in the resource extraction, utilities, and forestry sectors.

-Mexico represented the fastest-growing geography at 22.65% CAGR as the civil aviation agency updated regulations in line with ICAO’s Model UAS framework.
+Mexico represented the fastest-growing geography, with a 22.65% CAGR, as the civil aviation agency updated regulations in line with ICAO’s Model UAS framework.
 Large-scale irrigation modernization projects in Sonora and renewable-energy expansion along the Gulf Coast presented use cases for long-range surveys.
 Although infrastructure gaps persist, venture partnerships with US-based operators accelerated knowledge transfer, integrating skilled crews and command-and-control technologies into the North American commercial drone services market.

 Competitive Landscape

 The competitive field remained fragmented in 2025.
-The major players are pointing to steady but not overwhelming concentration in the North American commercial drone services market.
-Axon’s USD 170 million purchase of Dedrone brought counter-UAS, first-responder drones, and evidence-management software under one umbrella, creating an end-to-end air-domain awareness stack investor.axon.com.
-John Deere’s Sentera acquisition folded multispectral optics and crop-scouting analytics into its See and Spray platform, bolstering precision-agriculture services.
+Axon’s USD 170 million purchase of Dedrone brought counter-UAS, first-responder drones, and evidence-management software under one umbrella, creating an end-to-end air-domain awareness stack.
+John Deere’s Sentera acquisition integrated multispectral optics and crop-scouting analytics into its See and Spray platform, enhancing precision agriculture services.

-Skydio raised USD 170 million to scale Remote Flight Deck, enabling browser-based drone control over 5G and positioning the company as a leading autonomy provider for infrastructure clients.
-Drone Delivery Canada merged with Volatus Aerospace, combining manufacturing with logistics service delivery to pursue medical-supply corridors and border-surveillance contracts =
+Skydio raised USD 170 million to scale Remote Flight Deck, enabling browser-based drone control over 5G and positioning the company as a leading provider of autonomy for infrastructure clients.
+Drone Delivery Canada merged with Volatus Aerospace, combining manufacturing with logistics service delivery to pursue medical supply corridors and border surveillance contracts.

 Emerging specialists target niche verticals.
 Energy-focused VOLT Inspections offered thermographic analytics for transmission lines, while Rantizo scaled spray-drone maintenance subscriptions for co-ops.
 Edge-AI module providers supplied real-time defect detection to enhance value capture, intensifying differentiation through software within the North American commercial drone services market.